sns-sdks/python-facebook/README.rst

       Comment(id='587455038708591_587464298707665', can_like=True, can_comment=True, comment_count=2, like_count=14)],
      CommentSummary(total_count=392, can_comment=True))

-If you already have the comment id, you can get comment details info with follows methods.
+If you already have the comment id, you can get comment details info with the following methods.

 To fetch one comment info::